 During the grand opening, community members and visitors were able to tour the main building, experience the murals firsthand, and meet the muralists.
 A central feature of Ho’n A:wan Park is its full-size athletic turf field.
 To kick off the grand opening activities, ZYEP’s U-15 Thunderstriker’s Soccer team hosted a local Gallup team to play its first official game in the park.

 A family fun walk was scheduled, starting at the Zuni Fairgrounds, as another event to start the activities.
 The event also featured multiple youth dance groups that performed a variety of Zuni social dances on the park’s new outdoor performing arts space.
 One special highlight was a dance performance by Zuni’s renowned Olla Maidens.Throughout the afternoon, hundreds of youth enjoyed the park’s outdoor space by playing soccer, football, basketball and letting their imaginations run wild with our newly donated Imagination Playground blocks.
 The grand opening event inspired countless happy memories and we hope to build on this momentum in the decades to come.

 The Ho'n A:wan Community Park is open for use by any local programs or interested community members.
 We have a facility usage form available.
-You can access the form here.
-The form can be turned into our office.
+You can access the form below.
+The 2-page form can be turned into our office at 13 Chimoni Drive.